 When the District Council approved CSP-18002, it rezoned the subject property from O-S to R-55.
-Staff finds that the rezoning is an event which has rendered the relevant land use recommendations in the sector plan no longer appropriate.
+The rezoning is an event which has rendered the relevant land use recommendations in the sector plan no longer appropriate.
 Furthermore, the District Council has not imposed the zoning recommended by the sector plan.
 As a result, Section 24-121(a)(5) of the Subdivision Regulations does not require the PPS to conform to the land use recommendations of the sector plan.

-4. Stormwater Management-A SWM concept plan and letter (10823-2018-00), which was approved on March 22, 2022 and expires on March 22, 2025, was submitted with this application.
-Within the area of this PPS application, the approved SWM concept plan shows the use of four proposed micro-bioretention stormwater devices, a SWM outfall, and other cut and fill grading operations to establish proposed lots, roads, and associated infrastructure on-site.
+7. Stormwater Management-A SWM concept plan and letter (10823-2018-00), which was approved on March 22, 2022 and expires on March 22, 2025, was submitted with this PPS.
+The SWM concept plan covers the overall Suffrage Point development and, within the area of this PPS, the approved SWM concept plan shows the use of four micro-bioretention stormwater devices, a SWM outfall, and other cut and fill grading operations to establish lots, roads, and associated infrastructure on-site.
 The Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) granted a Floodplain Fill Waiver (36721-2018) for these improvements, dated September 27, 2018.
-No further information regarding SWM is required at this time with this PPS application.
+No further information regarding SWM is required at this time with this PPS.